Is this the right time to get into real estate investing?

 For many Corridor Funding clients actively growing their real estate portfolios, the answer is a resounding yes.
 But some skeptics disagree.
 For example, this recent article cautions investors against real estate in the current climate, pointing out the possible downside of investing in real estate, especially compared to the stock market.

-Calculating risk is part of any savvy real estate investor’s process.
+Calculating real estate investment risk is part of any savvy real estate investor’s process.
 But while it’s always necessary to consider the potential risks before making any investment, do your homework and listen to trusted resources to understand the real costs and benefits.

 Here are some of the most common concerns about investing in real estate right now and the Corridor Funding team’s assessment of each one.